 Visitors to Amsterdam are often surprised at the Surinamese presence in the city.
-After all, the South American country has a population of fewer than half a million, and its cuisine remains a mystery to most international travelers.
+After all, the South American country has a population of about 600,000, and its cuisine remains a mystery to most international travelers.

 Surinamese cuisine is a complex combination of multiple cultures due to nearly the entire population of Suriname originated from other countries.
 The cultures typically represented in Surinamese cuisine include African, East Indian, Indonesian, Chinese, Dutch, Jewish, and Portuguese.